 How much is a typical out-of-pocket max?

-The out-of-pocket maximum for plans on the health insurance marketplace is usually higher than plans through an employer.
+Plans on the health insurance marketplace usually have a higher out-of-pocket maximum than plans through an employer.
 However, the federal limit on an out-of-pocket maximum prevents it from becoming too high.
-In the current year, the out-of-pocket maximum can't be higher than $8,700 for an individual and $17,400 for a family for all insurance plans on the health insurance marketplace according to the final HHS rule.
-The federal limit is updated annually by the Department of Health and Human Services (HHS).
+For 2024 plans, the out-of-pocket maximum can't be higher than $9,450 for an individual and $18,900 for a family for all insurance plans on the health insurance marketplace.

 - Payments toward deductible